kurikaesu/userspace-tablet-driver-gui/README.md

 # Kuri's XP-Pen Userland driver Util (GUI)

-I need a better name for this!

-This is a new GUI implementation for the userland driver I've written here: https://github.com/kurikaesu/xp-pen-userland
+This is a new GUI implementation for the userland driver I've written here: https://github.com/kurikaesu/userspace-tablet-driver-daemon

-The code is really, really messy right now.
-Seriously messy.

 ### Supports
 - XP-Pen Deco Pro Small